NEWVectors or files. Pick a path.Start →

 • -Accuracy below top-tier models like ArcFace on hard benchmarks

-• -Limited to face recognition — no broader computer vision features
+• -Limited to face recognition, no broader computer vision features

-• -Community support only (no commercial SLA)
+• -Community support only (no commercial SLA), and no tagged release since 2023

 • -Requires Docker infrastructure with GPU for production performance